Read Now, The Himalayan Tsunami - a gritting new novel by Vidyut Rautela

 How to reach Varkala beach?

-It is quite easy to reach Varkala beach.
-From Varkala railway station take an auto (around 100 INR) to Varkala helipad which is located on Varkala cliff.
-The Varkala helipad overlooks the Varkala beach.
-From the Varkala cliff top you can take the stairs down to the beach.
-Best time to visit Varkala beach is evening, you can enjoy the sunset from the Varkala cliff and then watch the sky turn dark as you walk on the cool sand.
+Best time to visit the Varkala beach is evening; you can enjoy the sunset from the north cliff of Varkala and then watch the sky turn dark as you walk on the cool sand.

-The temple is situated near the Papanasam beach and can be easily reached by an auto-rickshaw.
-A series of about 200 steps will take you to the top where the temple is built.
+It is situated near the Papanasam beach and can be easily reached by a tuk-tuk from the Varkala railway station.
+From the base a series of about 200 steps will take you to the top where this beautiful Varkala temple is built.
+Temple timings vary depending on the season, in general the temple is usually open in the early morning and in the evening.

 A visit is warranted specially during the time of Aarti.
 Foreign nationals can enter the temple but are not allowed inside the inner sanctum.
 To enter inside one needs to be dressed traditionally in a dhoti and no shirt (for men).
 Note, photography is not allowed inside the temple, so please respect the rule.